jalik/meteor-jalik-roles/README.md

 - Adds `Roles.setRolePerms(permissions, roleId)` to replace permissions of a role
 - Adds unit tests to eliminate bugs
 - Removes automatic declaration of the `userCan` template helper
-- Removes `templating` dependency to improve compatibility with non-blaze applications
 - Modifies `Roles.getUserRole(userId)` to return the role object instead of the role ID

 ## License